franck01081991/ubuntu-autoinstall/README.en.md

   - By default the CI pulls the image from `https://old-releases.ubuntu.com/releases/24.04/ubuntu-24.04-live-server-amd64.iso` to ensure long-term availability.
 The ISO download is cached in `.cache/` to avoid repeated transfers.
 - Artifacts are grouped per hardware profile for straightforward traceability and retained for **1 day** (`retention-days: 1`).
 - Before uploading, the workflow deletes existing GitHub Actions artifacts for the same profile (`autoinstall-<profile>`) to stay within the storage quota whenever the run originates from the main repository (local branches or manual dispatches).
+- When the GitHub Actions quota is exceeded or the token lacks permissions, artifact uploads fail with a warning but the workflow continues (best-effort mode, artifacts must be recovered manually if needed).

 ## Security and compliance
 - Replace example SSH keys with production-grade host/user keys.